Dawn Phenomenon: Why Your Blood Sugar Spikes at Sunrise

 Prioritising a higher protein meal first up is a common ‘hack’ that people in our Data-Driven Fasting Challenges use to feel full while also dropping their blood glucose levels.

-The hourly glucose chart below from the Data-Driven Fasting app shows a typical pattern that we see in the challenges.
-People will often wake with a higher glucose level in the morning, which is depleted throughout the day.
+The hourly glucose chart below from the Data-Driven Fasting app shows a typical pattern in the challenges.
+People often wake with a higher glucose level in the morning, which is depleted throughout the day.
 This pattern is particularly common for people on a lower-carb diet with some level of insulin resistance.

 Somewhat counterintuitively, reducing fat and allowing some carbohydrates at night often leads to lower waking glucose and less dawn phenomenon the next day.